raphaelbastide/1962/INSTRUCTIONS.md

 It should have a "Diameter" instead of a "Width".

+#### Cordlike objects

+Some objects like thread, cord, rope, string and strap can be assimilated as long and flexible.
+If tight, they can be described as links between located points just like segments in space:

+    Position
+        X1 position: 2.27m
+        Y1 position: 0
+        Z1 position: 0.68m
+        X2 position: 3.47m
+        Y2 position: 1.65m
+        Z2 position: 0.54m
+        X3 position: 2.8m
+        Y3 position: 1.65m
+        Z3 position: 0
+        Position description: Flexible cordlike object, nailed following XYZ1, XYZ2, XYZ3

 #### Object origins

 Default object origins are usually defined by object's closest angle to the main origin at the moment of its first representation on the sculpture.
 It can be confusing for some objects, in this case, it is better to precise the object origin in the "Position description" key: